 1997 marked 35 years of Marshall and to honour this we launched our renowned DSL range.
 You may also remember seeing our white vinyl amps that year, maybe you were even lucky enough to get one—there were only 250 manufactured.
 10 years later, our flagship amps, the JVM series, were released, boasting multi-channel, tonal and functional versatility.

-Change was in the air in 2010 as we branched into the headphone market.
+Change was in the air in 2010 as we branched into the headphones market.
 We wanted to bring Marshall brand quality to a wider audience and a new range of products.
 We launched the Major and Minor headphones featuring the white script logo, black vinyl covering and heavy duty hinges.
-These have been hugely successful and now in-ear, on-ear and over-ear options are available, some with Bluetooth technology.
+These have been hugely successful and now in-ear, on-ear and over-ear options are available, some with Bluetooth and voice technology.